suuoh/UdacityItemCatalog/GUIDE.md

 * On the server, open the authorized_keys file for the grader user with `sudo nano /.ssh/authorized_keys`
 * Paste the content and save

+*Either make another snapshot at this point or try logging in with the key file first.*

 ### 3. Disable password authentication and remote root login
 * Reopen the sshd_config file with `sudo nano /etc/ssh/sshd_config`
 * Set `PasswordAuthentication no`